What We Do

 Current Projects

 “Is it trafficking?
-Examining gender-based violence among women who do informal, precarious, non-standard work”—A three-year research project conducted by GAATW Canada in British Columbia, Alberta, Saskatchewan, Manitoba, and the Yukon.
+Examining gender-based violence among women who do informal, precarious, non-standard work”—A 2023-2027 research project conducted by GAATW Canada in British Columbia, Alberta, Saskatchewan, Manitoba, and the Yukon.

 Current Funders